boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/map.md

 ![Bubble map](/static/assets/visualizing-data/visualization-widgets/images/map/bubblemap.png)

-There is a section `Location Tooltip,` which is used to show the values of bound columns while rendering tooltips in a map widget.
+There is a section called `Location Tooltip`, which is used to show the values of bound columns while rendering tooltips in a map widget.

 ![Bubble map Tooltip data](/static/assets/visualizing-data/visualization-widgets/images/map/bubblemap-tooltip.png)